GoogleCloudPlatform/google-cloud-iot-arduino/README.md

 **This example is not an officially supported Google product, does not have a SLA/SLO, and should not be used in production.**

+There's been a lot of confusion recently regarding which example to use, it's recommended that you start with the lwmqtt (light-weight MQTT) examples as they seem to be the most stable.

 ## Supported hardware targets

 Currently, we support the following hardware targets: